jassics/security-study-plan/genai-security-study-plan.md

 - Create automated security testing for prompt injection and other LLM vulnerabilities

 ### Incident Response & Forensics
-- Investigate AI/ML security incidents and breaches
+- Investigate AI/ML security incidents and breaches, using the [OWASP GenAI Incident Response Guide v1.0](https://genai.owasp.org/resource/genai-incident-response-guide-1-0/) as the reference framework
+- Tell an *AI* incident apart from an ordinary cyber incident — the guide gives diagnostic criteria by AI stack layer and a quick-reference table (OWASP GenAI Incident Response Guide v1.0)
-- Develop playbooks for AI-specific security incidents
+- Develop playbooks for AI-specific security incidents (attacks on AI systems, on AI supply chains, and on third-party model providers)
+- Build an AI asset inventory and stakeholder map *before* an incident, and pay particular attention to non-human identities (OWASP GenAI Incident Response Guide v1.0)
 - Perform forensic analysis on compromised AI systems
-- Create incident classification systems for AI/ML security events
+- Create incident classification systems for AI/ML security events, including an AI incident severity matrix and a defined blast radius per incident
+- Learn from the guide's worked vignettes: Air Canada chatbot, Microsoft Tay, the "EchoLeak" Microsoft Copilot exploit, MathGPT code execution, and the ChatGPT "Operator" agent data leak

 ### Consulting & Advisory Services
 - Provide GenAI security consulting to organizations